Saltar al contenido principal

 The less serious and more common forms of skin cancer — basal and squamous cell — still “often require surgical removal that risks leaving a scar, which is frequently on the face and heals with an undesirable cosmetic outcome,” she adds.

 There are aesthetic reasons to guard against sun exposure, too.
-Common signs of sun damage that can build up over the years may include wrinkling, pigmentation changes like sunspots and freckles, broken capillaries and uneven skin texture.
+Common signs of sun damage that can build up over the years may include broken capillaries, pigmentation changes like freckles and sunspots, uneven skin texture and wrinkling.
 "At its most severe, it can give the skin a thickened, leathery appearance," Dr. Westbay says.

 It's important to note that the same sunscreen guidelines apply to everyone, regardless of skin tone.
 According to Dr. Westbay, the greater concentration of melanin (or skin pigment) in darker complexions does offer some protection from UV damage, but "the natural SPF protection from a darker complexion is not enough," she says.